biolink/biolink-model/docs/index.md

  * [Annotation](Annotation.md) - Biolink Model root class for entity annotations.
      * [QuantityValue](QuantityValue.md) - A value of an attribute that is quantitative and measurable, expressed as a combination of a unit and a numeric value
- * [BehavioralExposure](BehavioralExposure.md) - A behavioral exposure is a factor relating to behavior impacting an individual.
  * [BehavioralOutcome](BehavioralOutcome.md) - An outcome resulting from an exposure event which is the manifestation of human behavior.
- * [BioticExposure](BioticExposure.md) - An external biotic exposure is an intake of (sometimes pathological) biological organisms (including viruses).
- * [ChemicalExposure](ChemicalExposure.md) - A chemical exposure is an intake of a particular chemical entity.
-     * [DrugExposure](DrugExposure.md) - A drug exposure is an intake of a particular drug.
-         * [DrugToGeneInteractionExposure](DrugToGeneInteractionExposure.md) - drug to gene interaction exposure is a drug exposure is where the interactions of the drug with specific genes are known to constitute an 'exposure' to the organism, leading to or influencing an outcome.
  * [ChemicalSubstance](ChemicalSubstance.md)
- * [ComplexChemicalExposure](ComplexChemicalExposure.md) - A complex chemical exposure is an intake of a chemical mixture (e.g. gasoline), other than a drug.
- * [DiseaseOrPhenotypicFeatureExposure](DiseaseOrPhenotypicFeatureExposure.md) - A disease or phenotypic feature state, when viewed as an exposure, represents an precondition, leading to or influencing an outcome, e.g. HIV predisposing an individual to infections; a relative deficiency of skin pigmentation predisposing an individual to skin cancer.
  * [DiseaseOrPhenotypicFeatureOutcome](DiseaseOrPhenotypicFeatureOutcome.md) - Physiological outcomes resulting from an exposure event which is the manifestation of a disease or other characteristic phenotype.
- * [EnvironmentalExposure](EnvironmentalExposure.md) - A environmental exposure is a factor relating to abiotic processes in the environment including sunlight (UV-B), atmospheric (heat, cold, general pollution) and water-born contaminants.
-     * [GeographicExposure](GeographicExposure.md) - A geographic exposure is a factor relating to geographic proximity to some impactful entity.
  * [EpidemiologicalOutcome](EpidemiologicalOutcome.md) - An epidemiological outcome, such as societal disease burden, resulting from an exposure event.
  * [ExposureEventToEntityAssociationMixin](ExposureEventToEntityAssociationMixin.md)
  * [GeneOntologyClass](GeneOntologyClass.md)
- * [GenomicBackgroundExposure](GenomicBackgroundExposure.md) - A genomic background exposure is where an individual's specific genomic background of genes, sequence variants or other pre-existing genomic conditions constitute a kind of 'exposure' to the organism, leading to or influencing an outcome.
  * [HospitalizationOutcome](HospitalizationOutcome.md) - An outcome resulting from an exposure event which is the increased manifestation of acute (e.g. emergency room visit) or chronic (inpatient) hospitalization.
  * [MortalityOutcome](MortalityOutcome.md) - An outcome of death from resulting from an exposure event.
- * [PathologicalAnatomicalExposure](PathologicalAnatomicalExposure.md) - An abnormal anatomical structure, when viewed as an exposure, representing an precondition, leading to or influencing an outcome, e.g. thrombosis leading to an ischemic disease outcome.
  * [PathologicalAnatomicalOutcome](PathologicalAnatomicalOutcome.md) - An outcome resulting from an exposure event which is the manifestation of an abnormal anatomical structure.
- * [PathologicalProcessExposure](PathologicalProcessExposure.md) - A pathological process, when viewed as an exposure, representing a precondition, leading to or influencing an outcome, e.g. autoimmunity leading to disease.
  * [PathologicalProcessOutcome](PathologicalProcessOutcome.md) - An outcome resulting from an exposure event which is the manifestation of a pathological process.
- * [SocioeconomicExposure](SocioeconomicExposure.md) - A socioeconomic exposure is a factor relating to social and financial status of an affected individual (e.g. poverty).
  * [SocioeconomicOutcome](SocioeconomicOutcome.md) - An general social or economic outcome, such as healthcare costs, utilization, etc., resulting from an exposure event
  * [UnclassifiedOntologyClass](UnclassifiedOntologyClass.md)